Saint-Leonard, Quebec: Federal and Provincial Representation

 Saint-Léonard leans heavily Liberal at both the provincial and federal levels.
 While at the municipal level it leans exclusively towards Ensemble Montréal.

 Jeanne-Mance–Viger is the electoral district representing the borough of Saint-Léonard in the National Assembly in Quebec city.
 The current MNA is Filomena Rotiroti from the QLP first elected in 2008.

 Saint-Léonard—Saint-Michel and Honoré-Mercier are the electoral districts representing Saint-Léonard in the House of Commons in Ottawa.
 During the 2022 redistribution a part of Saint-Leonard was redistributed into Honoré-Mercier.
 The current MPs Patricia Lattanzio and Éric St-Pierre are from the LPC first elected in 2019 and 2025 respectively.

 Borough council

 Saint-Léonard is divided by Lacordaire Boulevard into two city council districts, Saint-Léonard-Est and Saint-Léonard-Ouest.
 The borough elects a borough mayor, who also sits on Montreal City Council; each district elects one city councillor and one borough councillor.
 The borough mayor, city councillors, and borough councillors make up the borough council.
-As of the 2021 Montreal Municipal Election the borough Mayor, both borough councillors and both city councillors are from Ensemble Montréal.
+As of the 2025 Montreal Municipal Election the borough Mayor, both borough councillors and one city councillor are from Ensemble Montréal while one city councillor is from Équipe St-Léonard.